 Have you ever wondered how many videos are watched without sound?
 Apparently, the vast majority of them.
 What’s worse, data shows that 76% of videos need sound to be understood, so if you’re not careful your marketing efforts could go to waste.
 To resolve this, marketers can create videos where sound isn’t too important or use closed captioning.
 Closed captioning isn’t just there for the hard of hearing; brands can start using this feature to convince users that their video is worth watching.

 These stats show us the sheer potential of YouTube for advertising.
-The number of consumers is huge, and despite the fact that some of them use AdBlock or similar filtering software, there are still a lot of people brands can reach with a well-placed ad.
+The number of consumers is huge, and despite the fact that some of them use AdBlock or similar filtering software, brands can still reach a lot of people with a well-placed ad.
 YouTube is available in 76 languages, so you won’t reach only English-speaking audiences.
-If these YouTube video statistics are anything to go by, the global market is in your hand.
+If these YouTube video statistics are anything to go by, the global market is in the palm of your hand.

 YouTube is becoming a part of our daily routine.
-Users visit this website a few times a day to see whether their favorite creators have posted anything new, or to watch a YouTube live video.
+Millions of users visit this website a few times a day to see whether their favorite creators have posted anything new, or to watch a YouTube live video.
 While YouTube advertising cost can be high, it’s a worthwhile investment if you want to keep your audience engaged.

 (Think With Google)

-People do consume a lot of video content on the go, but the majority actually occurs during prime time.
+People do consume a lot of video content on the go, but the most popular option remains prime time.
 Users enjoy both short and long content, so there’s a lot of opportunity for advertisers to reach a wide audience.

 How effective are video ads?
 For Instagram, they’re a home run.
-The company’s ad revenue almost doubled in just a year, and marketers are making the best of this social network’s rising popularity.
-Instagram has over a billion users at this point, so placing video ads there can give businesses huge reach.
+The company’s ad revenue in the US rose significantly in just a year, and marketers are making the best of this social network’s rising popularity.
+Instagram has more than a billion users at this point, so placing video ads there can give businesses huge reach.
 It is projected that the company will reach $18.16 billion in annual ad sales in the United States by the end of 2021.

 Have you wondered how long should online videos be?
 Humans have short attention spans, and if you really want to capture the viewer’s gaze and have them take in your message, you have to respect their time.
 Videos of around 30 seconds are the best option for Instagram because they’re long enough to get any message across without feeling too intrusive to the consumer.
 Twitter and Facebook videos should also be as short as possible because users like to watch, like, and move on quickly, while YouTube allows for more in-depth, longer content.